• Skip to primary navigation

 • 1 tbsp garlic powder

-• ½ cup reduced fat shredded cheddar or mozzarella for topping
+• ½ cup crumbled bleu cheese can also use shredded cheddar or shredded mozzarella (optional)

 • 1 tbsp parsley for topping